Martha Washington Hotel: Public rooms

 When the Martha Washington Hotel was built the first and second floors were dedicated to communal rooms such as offices, a restaurant, dining rooms, and reception rooms.
-The lobby was decorated in an colonial style, with leather chairs and a buff-and-white color scheme.
+The lobby was decorated in a colonial style, with leather chairs and a buff-and-white color scheme.
 While the restaurant was open to the general public, there were dining rooms that could only be used by guests and residents.
 There were several shops, including a milliner/tailor shop, manicurist/podiatrist, shoe shiner, drug store, and newsstand.
 Next to the restaurant was a writing room and waiting room for men.
 Over the years, various spaces in the lobby were carved out to make way for storefronts.

 Following a 2000 renovation, a bar and restaurant were created off the lobby.
 During a renovation in 2011, the hotel's ground floor was gutted, the ceiling was raised, a large glazed-ebony door was installed, and the walls were redecorated with black-and-white photographs of women.
 After the Martha Washington was renovated again in 2014, a new meeting and event space covering 4000 ft2 was created within the hotel.
 The public spaces were repainted in walnut colors, with fluted columns and blue floor tiles.
 There was also a long hallway, with mid-century modern furniture, leading to a check-in desk.
 The current design of the lobby as of 2023 dates to a 2019 renovation, which added seating areas enclosed with stained-glass panels, as well as blue-tinted lighting and rounded mirrors.
 There is also a lobby lounge next to the elevators near the entrance.
 The hotel has a fitness center as well.

 The second story had a tenant-only dining room, as well as several private reception rooms, when the hotel opened in 1903.
 Some of the reception rooms could be combined for major events.
 The second floor also had a library patterned after the one in George Washington's estate, Mount Vernon, with a "handsome" fireplace and a bas relief of the United States' first First Lady, Martha Washington.
 The library was decorated in a deep-red color scheme and ornamented with dark wood.
 The parlors, music rooms, tea rooms, and other spaces were designed to fit women's tastes.
 By 2016, the second floor included a ballroom covering 2,700 ft2 as well as a terrace of 1,700 ft2.
 The roof of the hotel contained a terrace that could be converted into a "summer garden and promenade" with awnings and hammocks.